🐾 UK Pet Passport | Updated July 2026

 Everything UK pet owners ask about travelling to Europe in 2026

-At least 8 weeks before travel.
-Your pet’s microchip must be implanted before the rabies vaccination.
-The rabies vaccine must be given at least 21 days before you travel.
+At least 8 weeks.
+Microchip before rabies vaccine.
+Rabies vaccine at least 21 days before travel.

 πŸ—“οΈ Waiting for UK Pet Passports to Return?